-In the fall of 2017, I was deployed to Santa Rosa, California, supporting community damage assessments after the Tubbs Fire ripped through entire neighborhoods in hours.
+In the fall of 2017, I was deployed to Santa Rosa, California, supporting community damage assessments after the Tubbs Fire tore through entire neighborhoods in a matter of hours.
 I stood in a parking lot watching families sift through the remains of homes that had been standing twelve hours earlier.
 Many residents had less than 15 minutes to evacuate.
 Some had a plan.
 Most didn’t.
 The difference in outcomes was staggering — and it’s the reason I’ve spent the last decade helping people build a real, written emergency preparedness plan before disaster forces improvisation.

 This guide walks you through building that plan from scratch.
 Not a gear list — we cover that in our essential prepper checklist.
 Not just communication strategies — that’s in our family communication plan guide.
 This is the full planning process: hazard assessment, evacuation routes, meeting points, supply inventory, insurance documents, role assignments, and a maintenance schedule to keep everything current.